CharBar3/scoreKeeper/README.md

 ## About

-scoreKeeper is an ap designed to help you keep score when playing games with your friends!
-It's currently a work in progress but there is a working useable version you can use here
+scoreKeeper is an app designed to help you keep score when playing boardgames with your friends!
+It's currently a work in progress but there is a working version you can check out [here](https://scorekeeper-charbar3.netlify.app/)

 ## Technologies Used